-3. Massive Returns
+3. Massive Profit Returns

 No bookseller will tell you this because many of them are stingy with their information.
 Many of them know if they tell you how much they really make you too might likely want to go into the business.
 But the truth still remains the truth that the bookshop business in Nigeria yields returns not just returns but massive returns.

-If you invest N250,000 in buying books to resell here in Nigeria it is likely you make 30% – 50% profit depending on how good you are in persuading people to buy and branding.
-Most of the books you buy from book hawkers in garages or in markets are most sold for a price 200% higher than the wholesale price but you wouldn’t know this.
+If you invest N250,000 in buying books to resell here in Nigeria it is likely you make 30% – 50% profit depending on how good you are at persuading people to buy and branding.
+Most of the books you buy from book hawkers in garages or in markets are sold for a price 200% higher than the wholesale price but you wouldn’t know this.

-I was devastated when I saw a book I bought in the garage “Rich Dad, Poor Dad by Robert Kiyosaki” for N900 been sold at a wholesale bookshop close to my area for N300.
+I was devastated when I saw a book I bought in the garage “Rich Dad, Poor Dad by Robert Kiyosaki” for N900 sold at a wholesale bookshop close to my area for N300.
 This means the seller made N600 profit from me.

-4. It brings Fame
+4. Popularity or Fame

 This method just started to work a few years ago when many bookstore owners started to form book clubs to encourage Nigerian readers and they doing this brought them 2 things in particular – fame and more money.
 Yes, because the more famous you are as a bookshop owner the more people will want to buy books from you.

 This is just a Nigerian thing.
 It is like you being a dealer in the selling of eggs and heading a campaign in Nigeria for children to eat nutritional foods – killing 2 birds with one stone.

-Materials & Equipment for Bookstore Business
+Equipment Needed for Bookstore Business

 Here are the major materials or equipment needed to start a bookshop business in Nigeria.

-3. Fans or Air conditioner
+3. Fans or Air conditioners